mentasuave01/ETHGlobal-Buenos-Aires/README.md

 Protocol steps:
  1. **VA Pool creation**: Anyone can create a vampire attack pool specifying the VA Pool configuration parameters.
  2. **Betting period**: Once the attack is created, a betting period starts where third parties can bet 'for' or 'against' the attack.
- 3. **Liquidity migration period**: Once the betting period is finished the direction of the attack is
+ 3. **Liquidity migration period**: Once the betting period is finished the direction of the attack is known and a liquidity stream channel is open to easily allow the users to dissolve their liquidity positions on the origin protocol and migrate the funds to the destination protocol adapter contract.
  4. **Liquidity locking period**: Utilization of migrated liquidity is incentivized in the destination protocol by distributing rewards.
  5. **Funds unlock and rewards withdrawal**: Once the locking period has passed the migrated users can unlock their funds and obtain the extra rewards.

 ### Vampire Attack Pool Parameters

-The configuration parameters of a VA Pool are specified bye the `VAPool` struct.
+The configuration parameters of a VA Pool are specified by the `VAPool` struct.

 ```solidity
     struct VAPool {